harness/developer-hub/release-notes/continuous-delivery.md

 ### Version 1.25.5

+#### Early access features
+- Selecting the TLS certificate and key in an HTTPS step.
+(CDS-88543, ZD-55531)

+  For TLS connections, you can now select the secrets related to a valid TLS certificate and key in the HTTP step.
+This feature is currently behind the feature flag, `CDS_HTTP_STEP_NG_CERTIFICATE`.
+To enable the feature, contact [Harness Support](mailto:support@harness.io).

 #### Fixed issues
-- ECS service used to get deleted after first/second deployment in ECS Blue Green Deployment(CDS-91499, ZD-57892) The issue is fixed by adding a condition for active service status.
+- ECS services got deleted after the first or second deployment in th ECS Blue Green deployment.
+(CDS-91499, ZD-57892)

+  The issue is fixed by adding a condition for active service status.
 - The chained pipeline's input section in the Harness UI did not have the option to fetch manifests from the Git store for runtime config fields.
 (CDS-91387, ZD-57687)

   This issue is fixed now and you should be able to set the defaults correctly.
-- Codeblocks embedded in Support AI replies were not rendering correctly.
-(CDS-91364) This issue is fixed now.
+- Codeblocks embedded in the Support AI replies were not rendering correctly.
+(CDS-91364)

+  This issue is fixed now.
-- In step details panel one stage moved the step details panel for other stages as well.(CDS-91351) The steps graph in the Execution View is now updated to auto-reset its position when a different stage is selected.
+- Moving a stage in the Step Details panel moved the step details panel for other stages as well.(CDS-91351)

+  The steps graph in the Execution View is now updated to auto-reset its position when a different stage is selected.

 - Single-service, multi-environment, multi-cluster deployments done using a GitOps PR pipeline rejected some of the clusters.
 (CDS-90942)

   The issue is fixed now.
 - Template settings were not visible in the new Organisation and Account settings navigation page.
+(CDS-89746, ZD-57373)

-(CDS-89746, ZD-57373) The issue is fixed.In the new nav, the settings cards for specific modules were previously hidden when the corresponding module's license was absent.
-It has now being modified to display all settings cards regardless of the license status.
+  In the new navigation page, the Settings cards for specific modules were previously hidden when the corresponding module's license was absent.
+The issue is fixed.
+The Organization and Account navigation page is now modified to display all Settings cards regardless of the license status.
-- Logs were not showing up for rejected Approval step in the console view.
-(CDS-89267) The issue is fixed now to make logs visible.
+- Logs were not appearing for a rejected Approval step in the console view.
+(CDS-89267)
-- Unsaved changes were appearing in input set pages and Pipeline studio for variables with default values.(CDS-89117, ZD-57388, ZD-57603)

   The issue is fixed now.
+- Unsaved changes were appearing in the Input Set pages and Pipeline Studio for variables with default values.
+(CDS-89117, ZD-57388, ZD-57603)

+  The issue is fixed now.
-- Harness Approval step allowed the Variable Name field in the Approval Inputs page be blank.
-(CDS-88673) This issue is fixed by enforcing proper validation for the Variable Name field.
+- The Harness Approval step allowed the Variable Name field in the Approval Inputs page be blank.
+(CDS-88673)

-- Feature of specifying TLS certificate and key in HTTPS step was not working.(CDS-88543, ZD-55531) The issue is fixed now.
+  This issue is fixed by enforcing proper validation for the Variable Name field.
-- Pipeline Details tab did not show the Harness Approval Execution step if the Include Stage Execution Details field is unchecked in the Harness Approval step.
+- The Pipeline Details tab did not show the Harness Approval Execution step if the Include Stage Execution Details field is unchecked in the Harness Approval step.
 (CDS-88133)

   The issue is fixed now.

 ### Version 1.24.7